You are listening to the Sean Hannity Radio Show Podcast.

 I'm excited.

-I taught the President Trump like three times a day.
+I really, with the president behind it, I talked to President Trump like three times a day.

 Mike Pence has been on the phone.